Regional Adaptation Program

 Each region’s strategies and actions reflect the particular climate change impacts in that area, as well as the adaptive capacity and adaptation challenges and opportunities facing that region’s agriculture.

-Three new regional adaptation plans will be developed between 2018 and 2020:
+Three new regional adaptation plans were developed between 2018 and 2020:

 - Bulkley-Nechako & Fraser-Fort George (completed August 2019)